Westmont Public Seed Library

 What is a Seed Library?

-A seed library preserves rare and precious seeds by providing a place for communities to gather, plant gardens, and save seeds for future growers.
+A seed library provides a free resource for avid gardeners and those interested in pursuing gardening.
 Our seed library is packed with various species of seeds native to the Westmont area.

-To begin your gardening, visit the Seed Library, located on the first floor of the library.
-Please pick 1-2 seed packets.
-Feel free to browse the various gardening and seed saving books chosen to help you being planting.
-Once you have planted your seeds, we would love to hear about your progress.
+To begin your gardening, visit the Westmont Public Seed Library, located on the first floor of the library, where you can pick up your seed packets.
+Feel free to browse the various gardening books chosen to help you being planting.
+Once you have planted your seeds, we would love to hear about your progress!
+Email us at [email protected].

 Now that you know how it works, you can begin enjoying your new hobby!
 Happy gardening!